-Natural light improves mood, promotes concentration and stimulates cognitive performance, as shown by a study done at the University of Illinois.
+Natural light improves mood, promotes concentration, and stimulates cognitive performance.
 This means that if you want to work better and be more productive, you should have plenty of natural light going into your office.
-If reflections on your computer screen bother you, then you can install translucent curtains.
+If reflections on your computer screen bother you, you can install translucent curtains.

 If you can’t get any natural light, at least make sure you have good lighting to avoid eye strain.
-When choosing the type of light, you should choose a bluish tone, since it facilitates concentration and will help you maintain your level of alertness.
+When choosing the type of light, you should choose a bluish tone as it facilitates concentration and will help you maintain your level of alertness.